FAQs - RHS Level 2 Online

 The course consists of 2 smaller certificates, which together make up the RHS Level 2 Certificate in the Principles of Horticulture.
 Certificate 1 is called "Principles of Plant Growth, Propagation and Development" and Certificate 2 is called "Principles of Garden Planning, Establishment and Maintenance".

-For distance learners only, there is the option to study these individually as a stand-alone certificate.
+For online learners only, there is the option to study these individually as a stand-alone certificate.

 How, where and when can I take the exams?

-As a distance learning student you can take the examinations here at the Royal Botanic Garden Edinburgh, or at any of the RHS registered examination centres across the UK.
-The cost of the exams is £14 per unit.
-If you want to take them elsewhere in the UK you will have to pay an extra administration fee and arrange to sit the exams yourself, although we will be happy to offer advice.
+As an online student you can take the examinations here at the Royal Botanic Garden Edinburgh (if you are based in Scotland, Northern Ireland or north of Newcastle) or at any of the RHS registered examination centres across the UK.
+The cost of the exams is £17 per unit.
+If you want to take them elsewhere in the UK you may have to pay an extra administration fee and arrange to sit the exams yourself, although we will be happy to offer advice.
 See the list of approved RHS Examination centres here.
 If you are unable to take your exams in the UK you can arrange to take them in other countries by contacting RHS directly.

-If I take the distance learning option, do I have to attend the study weekends?
+If I take the online learning option, do I have to attend the study weekends?

-If I take the distance learning option, what support will I get with my learning?
+If I take the online learning option, what support will I get with my learning?

 As well as having access to a variety of study materials on PropaGate Learning, including course notes, forums, presentations, revision quizzes, videos and more, you will also be able to contact your tutors directly with any questions and issues.
 As the course progresses, the forums provide a valuable way to discuss topics with other students and ask your tutors questions.
 Technical support and support with improving your digital skills is also easily available.